-The Museum of Prehistory The Museum of Prehistory - named URMU - is the central museum of Ice Age Art of the Swabian Jura.
+The Museum of Prehistory The Museum of Prehistory - named URMU - is the central Museum of Ice Age Art of the Swabian Jura.
 Visitors are taken back 40,000 years in time.
-The museum takes pride in being the home of the original Venus from Hohle Fels, the oldest depiction of a woman worldwide.
-The statuette is carved out of mammoth ivory.
-Visitors can also see and listen to the world's oldest flutes.
-They are about 40,000 years old.
-One is carved out of a swan bone, one of the radius of a griffin vulture and one is even elaborately made of mammoth ivory.
-The museum building is the former Heilig Geist Spital, a medieval residential home for Blaubeuren's old, ill and handicapped inhabitants.
+The museum is home of the original Venus of Hohle Fels - the oldest depiction of a human worldwide.
+It is carved out of mammoth ivory.
+Visitors can also listen to and see the world's oldest flutes, about 40,000 years old: One carved out of a swan bone, one of a griffin vulture and one even elaborately made of mammoth ivory.
+They may also experience the sharpness of flint, the feel of mammoth ivory and sense the variations of hides and furs.
+In addition, the museum building itself is worth a visit.
+It is the former Holy Spirit spital, a medieval residential home for Blaubeuren's old, ill and handicapped inhabitants.
 The rooms of the former residents have been transformed into "treasure chambers" where Ice Age art is presented to visitors.
 The annual program of the museum can be found on the website.
-It includes guided tours, Stone Age workshops, lectures, festivals as well as visits to archaeological sites.
+It includes guided tours, Stone Age workshops, lectures, festivals as well as visits to archeological sites.

-The Venus of the Hohle Fels The Venus from Hohle Fels was found in the Hohle Fels Cave in 2008.
-It was a sensational discovery: ivory fragments of a female figurine dating back to the early Aurignacien, i.e. about 40,000 years BP.
-It is the oldest statuette depicting a woman worldwide.
-Instead of a head she has an eyelet which shows traces of wear.
-This indicates that the figurine was worn as a pendant.
-Her prominent sexual parts leave space for interpretation: Her broad child-bearing hips and huge breasts might symbolize fecundity and nourishment.
-Museum of Prehistory | URMU Opening hours 1 April - 31 October: Tues - Sun 10 am - 5 pm 1 November - 31 March: Tues - Sat 2 pm - 5 pm | Sun 10 am - 5 pm Phone +49 73 44 96 69 90 • www.urmu.de • info@urmu.de Guided tour in English The guided tour of the "Prehistoric Museum" focuses on the living conditions and life style of the palaeolithic hunter-gatherers in our region (Neanderthals and Homo sapiens) and shows the earliest pieces of art, musical instruments and Ice Age ornaments.
-(90 min, max 25 persons) advance reservation acquired • for more information contact info@urmu.de
+The Venus of Hohle Fels The Venus of Hohle Fels was found in 2008 during an archeological excavation at the Hohle Fels Cave.
+It was a sensational discovery: The fragments of a mammoth ivory figurine of a female belonging to the early Aurignacien around 40.000 years ago is the oldest figurine depicting a woman worldwide.
+Its height is 6 cm, in place of the head it has a loop.
+Traces of wear indicate that it was worn as a pendant.
+Its prominent sexual characteristics provide scope for interpretation: The huge breasts and broad child-bearing hips may be a symbol of reproduction and nourishment.
+Museum of Prehistory | urmu Opening hours 15 March - 30 November: Tues - Sun 10 am - 5 pm 1 December - 14 March: Tues and Sat 2 pm - 5 pm | Sun 10 am - 5 pm Phone +49 73 44 / 96 69 90 • www.urmu.de • info@urmu.de Guided tour in English The guided tour of the "Prehistoric Museum" focuses on the living conditions and life style of the paleolithic hunter-gatherers in our region (Neanderthals and Homo sapiens) and shows the earliest pieces of art, musical instruments and Ice Age ornaments.
+(60 min or 90 min, max 25 persons) Prices 60 min: 70€ + entrance fee • 90 min: 95€ + entrance fee advance reservation acquired